 Want more pet friendly hiking ideas?
 Read my guides to pet friendly hiking trails leading to waterfalls

 Hiking to Black Sands Beach Sausalito

-After hiking through flights of super steep stairs and rickety wooden planks, we finally descended on black sands beach, Sausalito, one of the most breathtakingly beautiful beaches ever.
+After hiking through flights of super steep stairs and rickety wooden planks, we finally descended on this beautiful beach.
 Lush black sand greeted us, along with tranquil waves and beautiful vistas of the ocean and rocks, with a silhouette of Point Bonita lighthouse in the distance.
-You can read all about my Point Bonita Lighthouse adventure in this separate post here.
 The best part of this black sands beach in Marin Headlands was the desolation-there was hardly a soul around.
 We sat close to the stairs leading down to the beach and Babu, the beach bum, sat pretty tight next to us most of the time or was under strict parental supervision when he ventured afar.
 I highly recommend this black sands beach near San Francisco as a secluded place for picnics since we had a nice , quiet lunch there.

 Like this post?
 Pin it here